Department of Biogeochemistry

 The microsensor group headed by Dr. Dirk de Beer develops microsensors and applies these tools to answer scientific questions.
 The sensors are used in various research themes: studies of O, S and C cycling in microbial mats; the relation between complexity and stability of microbial ecosystems (mats); anoxygenic photosynthesis in modelsystems; calcification and respiration in deep-sea sediments; the N-cycle in freshwater sediments; the N and S cycle in biofilms.

-HGF-MPG Group for Deep Sea Ecology and Technology
+HGF MPG Joint Research Group for Deep-Sea Ecology and Technology

 The HGF MPG Joint Research Group for Deep-Sea Ecology and Technology, headed by Prof. Dr. Antje Boetius, focuses on the physical, chemical, geological, hydrological, and biological characteristics of the diverse microbial habitats.
 The goal of our research on “microbial habitats” is to understand niche formation, and to investigate regulatory mechanisms for the occurrence and distribution of microbial populations.
 This requires the development of a variety of in situ techniques, as well as experimental strategies to quantify the nature and variability of the habitat on different temporal and spatial scales.

-This Joint Research Group combines the expertise of the Alfred-Wegener-Institute for Polar and Marine Research (AWI) in Bremerhaven to conduct research in polar environments and to carry out long-term observations with MPIMM’s competence in the area of marine microbiology, the development of new molecular-biological methodologies, and in situ sensors
+This Joint Research Group combines the expertise of the Alfred Wegener Institute, Helmholtz Center for Polar and Marine Research (AWI) in Bremerhaven to conduct research in polar environments and to carry out long-term observations with MPIMM’s competence in the area of marine microbiology, the development of new molecular-biological methodologies, and in situ sensors.

 MARUM MPG Bridge Group Marine Glycobiology

-The ICBM-MPI Bridging Group headed by Prof. Dr. Thorsten Dittmar is a cooperation between MPIMM and the Institute for Chemistry and Biology of the Marine Environment (ICBM, University of Oldenburg).
+The ICBM-MPI Bridge Group, headed by Prof. Dr. Thorsten Dittmar, is a cooperation between MPIMM and the Institute for Chemistry and Biology of the Marine Environment (ICBM, University of Oldenburg).
 It aims at a better understanding of global element cycles using molecular tools.
 A special focus lies on dissolved organic matter (DOM).
 Structure-function-relationships for DOM and other organic matter pools are required to understand the earth’s past and future.
 Recent progress in analytical chemistry has allowed the characterisation of DOM at the molecular level in unprecedented detail, allowing for new insights into its source and history.